 The program will support electric vehicle charging infrastructure deployment in parking areas intended for public use.
 Parking areas can be privately or publicly owned and operated.

-Examples of public places include, but are not limited to: service stations; restaurants; arenas; libraries; medical offices; park and ride; etc.
+Examples of public places include, but are not limited to: service stations; retail; restaurants; arenas; libraries; medical offices; park and ride; etc.

-Multi-Unit Residential Buildings
+Multi-Unit Residential Buildings (MURBs)

 How much can you receive?

-NRCan’s contribution through this Program will be limited to fifty percent (50%) of Total Project Costs up to a maximum of five million dollars ($5,000,000) per Project.
+NRCan’s contribution through this Program will be limited to fifty percent (50%) of Total Project Costs up to a maximum of five million dollars ($5,000,000) per project.

-|Type of Charging Station||Maximum Funding|
+|Type of Infrastructure||Output||Maximum Funding|